al8n/smear/smear-parser/README.md

 - **Zero-Copy Parsing**: All AST nodes reference the original source—no string allocations
 - **Thread-Safe AST**: When using `Send + Sync` source types, the entire AST is `Send + Sync + 'static`
-- **Dual Dialects**: Complete parsers for both standard GraphQL and GraphQLX
+- **Dual Dialects**: Complete parsers for both standard GraphQL and GraphQLx
 - **Generic Over Source Types**: Works with `&str`, `&[u8]`, `bytes::Bytes`, `hipstr::HipStr`, and custom types
 - **Comprehensive Error Reporting**: Detailed error messages with source location information
 - **Parser Combinators**: Composable parsers built with the `chumsky` for parsing and `logos` for lexing.